-Bertrand Russell on Power-Knowledge vs. Love-Knowledge, the Essence of Science, and What Makes a Fulfilling Life
+Bertrand Russell on the Two Types of Knowledge and What Makes a Fulfilling Life

 “In all forms of love we wish to have knowledge of what is loved, not for purposes of power but for the ecstasy of contemplation… This may indeed be made the touchstone of any love that is valuable.”